CONFERENCE HOUSING RESERVATION REQUESTS

 HOUSING STAFF AND CONFERENCE/CAMP SUPPORT

-University Housing conference services staff work directly conference/campus hosts to ensure accommodations are prepared prior to arrival.
+University Housing conference services staff work directly with conference/campus hosts to ensure accommodations are prepared prior to arrival.

 Check in and check out